dblqr/arch/README.md

 If dev tests pass, the build is promoted to pre-prod for smoke, E2E, performance, and regression testing.

 Only after all tests pass and approved, the build is promoted to production.
-The deployment uses a canary strategy with automated rollback if analysis detects issues based upon specified metrics.
+The deployment uses a canary strategy with automated rollback if analysis detects issues based upon specified metrics.>

-<a name="deployments-with-helm-charts-and-argocd"></a>

 ## Deployments With Helm Charts and ArgoCD